 What it means:

-Fendr significantly reduces the amount of low-grade plastic and polystyrene foam entering waste streams.
+Fendr significantly reduces the amount of low-grade plastics and foam that enter waste streams from traditional shipping materials.

 Why it matters: